GrimDevelopment/bypass/docs/dev-docs/CONTRIBUTING-EXT/README.md

 First, we recommend learning to reverse engineer website in general before anything.
 This means knowing your way around DevTools (otherwise known as "Inspect Element"), among other factors of your browser and the site you're going to attempt writing code to bypass.

-Specifically, you also should know how to write code in Node.js, and have experience with the `axios`, `puppeteer` and `cheerio` packages.
+Specifically, you also should know how to write code in Node.js, and have experience with the `got`, `puppeteer` and `cheerio` packages.

 ## Guidelines for New Extractors